rennanmelo/friends-facts/README.md

-App with interesting and funny facts of the TV series Friends.
+App with interesting and funny facts of the characters from the TV series Friends.

 It will have a filter with the characteres and the seasons.